-- Nicotine is a poison, and it transfers into breast milk in small amounts.
-It has a stimulant effect, and can cause sleep disruptions in breastfed babies.
+- Nicotine transfers into breast milk in small amounts.
+It has a stimulant effect, and in large amounts, it can cause sleep disruptions in breastfed babies.
 It can also lower prolactin levels and cause a decrease in milk supply, and in some cases, may cause stomach upset.
-However, there is no evidence that babies exposed to nicotine during pregnancy or lactation have long term effects like increased rates of lung disease or cancer as adults.
+However, there is no evidence that babies exposed to nicotine during pregnancy or lactation have long term effects like increased rates of lung disease or cancer.

 - Like most maternal medications, the higher the dose of the drug, the more transfers into the milk, and the more significant the side effects.

 - It’s not only the nicotine that causes problems.
 It’s also the many toxins and chemicals that appear in tobacco smoke.